5donuts/networking-project/README.md

 # Dependencies
-This project is implemented in `python3` with the following dependencies:
+This project is implemented in Python 3.x with the following dependencies:

 * `rtlsdr`
 * `numpy`